 OS/2 has one of the most stable, robust and high-performance kernels.
 Written in assembly language, it is highly-optimized and uses all i386 architecture features very extensively.
 It's modular design allows to easy replace components with more featured/less resource-eating/cut off GUI, or customize system to fit user preferences.
 It is highly configurable.
 We like its compact and clean API, it's easy to use and intuitive powerful true pobject-oriented user interface.
-It's uses one of the best general purpose scripting languages named REXX as operating system scripting service with API available to any application.
+It's uses one of the best general purpose scripting languages named a REXX as operating system scripting service with API available to any application.
 OS/2 was advertised by IBM as "DOS better than DOS and Windows better than Windows".
 It is true - it's VDM was the best ever existing.
 And not only DOS/Windows.
 It had Java and XFree86 support very powerful too.
 So, we started loving OS/2 as powerful integration platform on top of single desktop.
 It has been used by marginals and non-conformists for years and always had its own way.
 We want to continue following this way :) We can sleep peacefully knowing that it is not popular between hackers and virus writers, they like mainstream..
 But we can't stay this way starting at December 2006, IBM management decided to kill OS/2 and OS/2 community left with aging system without kernel sources and with fading driver support.
 The driver support becomes more bad each time, and almost all new drivers are ports from Linux.
 Petitions to IBM were failed as well.
 Nevertheless, we want to continue our experience with OS/2.
 The most necessary task is kernel rewriting.
-We're always curious regarding IBM's experiments with OS/2 on top of microkernel.
-We read a readbook about it.
+Here, it must be noted that OS/2 still has 32-bit kernel.
+Existing kernel, even if having sources, is not portable to other architectures, the main of which are ARM and x86 64.
+Modern software is bloating quickly, so we will encounter the 32-bits OS limitations, the main of which is impossibility to use more than 4 GB of RAM.
+Now common web browsers and offices eat up gigabytes of RAM easily.
+Also, one of the main RAM consumers are VM's.
+And we should not forget about positioning of OS/2 as Integration platform (TM), including VM's too.
+Because of that, OS/2 needs a new kernel.
+We've always curious regarding IBM's experiments with OS/2 on top of microkernel.
+We read a redbook about it.
 So, we meet with enthusiasm the suggestion to use L4 as a base.
 So this project was started.